mmis1000/vue-dnd/docs/src/guide/dragging-state.md

 # Dragging state

-In previous example, our ball is always solid regardless of whether it is being dragged.
+In the previous example, our ball is always solid regardless of whether it is being dragged.

-But you may want to hint the user which item he is currently dragging
+But you may want to hint to the user which item he is currently dragging.

-This library expose this info as a computed to the hook, and you can use it to change style correspondingly.
+This library exposes this info as a computed to the hook, and you can use it to change style correspondingly.

 ## Example